 - It should display the entire item with the screen on (if applicable)

-- The listing code should be displayed next to the item either written or printed on paper (not digitally added to the photo)
+- The listing code should be displayed next to the item, written on a piece of paper (not digitally added to the photo)

 - The listing code should not obstruct a clear view of the device

 The unique code is the “listing code” generated by Swappa after you create a listing.
-So yes, you need to create a listing first before snapping your verification photo.
+So yes, you will need to create a listing first before snapping your verification photo.
 Note how each photo shows the device with it’s screen on or at an angle to show the screen condition.
-Here are some more tips on taking great verification photos.

 By showing the item next to the unique listing code, it proves you (the seller) has physical possession of the device being sold.
 This prevents scammers from creating listings for high-dollar devices they do not actually have, for instance.
 It also keeps sellers from just providing stock photos or photos taken from someone else’s listing.

 What about for new items that are sealed in boxes?
 For new items:

 - The verification photo should display the sealed box next to the listing code

 - An additional photo showing the intact seal on the box is required

 - For new products that are not factory sealed, a photo showing the box’s contents is required, and the product should not be powered on